Rtambekar/DOCS1/README.md

 (Dynamic Translation for Content)
 If you want to translate the actual data (like product descriptions, comments, etc.) into Marathi or Hindi, you have to pass each item to a translation service (like LibreTranslate, Google Translate, etc.) before rendering it in FlatList.

+Definitions:
+  The words “internationalization” and “localization” often cause confusion; here’s a simplified definition:

+  internationalization
+  Preparing the software for localization.
+Usually done by developers. localization
+  Writing the translations and local formats.
+Usually done by translators.

     Option1.
 Localization (Use i18/next package for applying language for from backend where files for English(en), Hindi(hn),Marathi(mr) are storing the objects of each table listed in database. like below:
                         common.json=(store the common button used in aplication).